AdrKacz/super-duper-guacamole/recommender-system/README.md

 CMD [ "app.handler" ]
 ```

-5. Create an Amazon ECR repository.
-Use the AWS Console (easier).
+5. Create an Amazon ECR repository using the AWS Console (easier).
 Copy the corresponding URI.

 6. Authenticate the Docker CLI to your Amazon ECR registry.
 `aws ecr get-login-password --region eu-west-3 | docker login --username AWS --password-stdin 123456789012.dkr.ecr.eu-west-3.amazonaws.com`

-6. Build your Docker image with
+7. Build your Docker image with
 `docker build -t 123456789012.dkr.ecr.us-east-1.amazonaws.com/hello-world:latest`
-7. Push it with
+8. Push it in the ECR with
 `docker push 123456789012.dkr.ecr.us-east-1.amazonaws.com/hello-world:latest`

-8. Tag your image to match your repository name, and deploy the image to Amazon ECR using the docker push command.
-`docker tag  hello-world:latest 123456789012.dkr.ecr.us-east-1.amazonaws.com/hello-world:latest`
-`docker push 123456789012.dkr.ecr.us-east-1.amazonaws.com/hello-world:latest`

-ATTENTION : To be in the right folder of the Dockerfile while building is required!
+ATTENTION : To be in the same folder than the Dockerfile while building is required!

 ## Create a Database with DynamoDB